dynamotn/dotfiles/README.md

 ### via Mason of neovim

 All LSP servers, debuggers, formatters, linters when I used with `neovim` will be managed by [mason plugin](https://github.com/williamboman/mason.nvim/).
-I also have custom registry in `neovim` config.
+I also have a custom registry in `neovim` config.